Spatio-Temporal Pricing for Ridesharing Platforms: A Static CE Mechanism

+The lemma also shows a connection between the top/bottom of the lattice and the welfare differences from losing/replicating a driver, which plays an important role in establishing the incentive properties of the STP mechanism.
 Denote $\sw(\driverSet,~\riders)$ as the highest welfare achievable by drivers $\driverSet$ and riders $\riders$ (i.e. the optimal objective of \eqref{equ:lp}).
-For each driver $i \in \driverSet$, define the {\em social welfare gain from replicating driver} $i$, and the {\em social welfare loss from losing driver} $i$, as: \vsq{-0.5em}
+For each driver $i \in \driverSet$, define the {\em social welfare gain from replicating driver} $i$, and the {\em social welfare loss from losing driver} $i$, as: \vsq{-0.2em}

 where driver $i'$ with $\theta_{i'} = \theta_i$ is a replica of driver $i$.
 A \emph{driver-optimal plan} has a driver utility profile at the top of the lattice, and a \emph{driver-pessimal plan} has a utility profile at the bottom of the lattice.